I thought I would share a personal experience I’m having instead of a dressing tip.

 Our journey started in Ahmedabad where we met my parents who had travelled from the UK.
 It was so nice to see them after 2 and a half years.
 Especially my Mum who has struggled with my sisters passing.
 I hope this journey brings her some sort of closure.

-After breakfast we left for a small town called Raval which is where my Granddad was born.
+After breakfast, we left for a small town called Raval which is where my Granddad was born.
 You may be wondering where my story is going.

-Below you see a prayer room / assembly hall built in her name.
+Below you see a prayer room/assembly hall built in her name.
 On the building says In memory of Reena Rasiklal Thakrar, UK – Prayer room.

 It was such a humbling experience I was so amazed about what he has achieved and this prayer room will help so many kids in the future.

 The story does not end there.
 After we had lunch at the school we were taken to another building.
-In Raval there are many widows and no one to look after them.
+In Raval, there are many widows and no one to look after them.
 They rely on support on family members and handouts from the local Temple.
-As you can imagine, people are proud and not everyone would want a hand out, many people like to get by on their own.
+As you can imagine, people are proud and not everyone would want a handout, many people like to get by on their own.

 Below you see the blessing we are receiving for coming to visit them.
-On the building it says in memory of Reena Rasiklal Thakrar – UK – Residency.

-After lunch our journey continued, 6 hours to Rajkot where we rested one night, then an 8 hour trip the next day to Palanpur.
+After lunch, our journey continued 6 hours to Rajkot where we rested one night, then an 8-hour trip the next day to Palanpur.
 Yes I know we did some travelling.
 We were blessed to have a driver who knew the roads and kept us well refreshed with masala tea and water.

 Our long road journey came to an end in a Hostel and boarding home for children.
 We were greeted by children who sang religious songs for us on our arrival.
 It had been a long day so we were shown to our rooms.
 It was only in the morning I realised where we were staying was 8 guest houses built by donations from my parents.
 These guest houses were built to house travellers, parents and needy people in the area who need accommodation.
-They have yet to be be finished but we were the first to stay in them last night.
+They have yet to be finished but we were the first to stay in them last night.

 You can see my sisters name and a photo of her on the wall – Reena Rasiklal Thakrar – Guest house.
 The hostel is made of kids that are sent by their parents to get an education in the local school or are orphans who are getting a helping hand in life.